amacss-utsc/amacss_constitution/README.md

 9.5 – Executives are required to attend meetings and respond to requests regarding their availability in order to schedule such meetings.

-9.6 – The executive may meet on additional occasions at the discretion of the President or any two members of the executive.
+9.6 – The executive may meet on additional occasions at the discretion of the President(s) or any two members of the executive.

 9.7 – Executive meetings are restricted to executive members only.